EENI Global Business School

 5- Air Transport (4 ECTS)

-1. Introduction to the International Air Transport
+1. Introduction to International Air Transport

 2. International Air Transport Association (IATA). e-AWB